HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 Browser auto-update mechanisms are a driving factor for client-side adoption of new web standards.
 It's [estimated](https://caniuse.com/http2) that over 97% of global users support HTTP/2, up slightly from 95% measured last year.

 Unfortunately, the upgrade path for servers is more difficult, especially with the requirement to support TLS.
-For mobile and desktop, we can see from Figure 22.10, that he majority of HTTP/2 sites are served by nginx, Cloudflare, and Apache.
+For mobile and desktop, we can see from Figure 22.10, that the majority of HTTP/2 sites are served by nginx, Cloudflare, and Apache.
 Almost half of the HTTP/1.1 sites are served by Apache.
 {{ figure_markup(
   image="http2-server-protocol-usage.png",
-  caption="Server usage by HTTP protocol on mobile", description="A bar chart showinging the number of websites served by either HTTP/1 or HTTP/2 for the most popular servers to mobile clients.
+  caption="Server usage by HTTP protocol on mobile", description="A bar chart showing the number of websites served by either HTTP/1 or HTTP/2 for the most popular servers to mobile clients.
 Nginx serves 727,181 HTTP/1 and 727,181 HTTP/2 sites.
 Cloudflare 59,981 HTTP/1 and 679,616 HTTP/2.
 Apache 1,521,753 HTTP/1 and 585,096 HTTP/2.
 Litespeed 50,502 HTTP/1 and 166,721 HTTP/2.
 Microsoft-IIS 284,047 HTTP/1 and 81,490 HTTP/2.",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSOkWXtrbMfTLdhlKbBGDjRU3zKbnCQi3iPhfuKaFs5mj4smEzInDCYEnk63gBdgsJ3GFk2gf4FOKCU/pubchart?oid=718663369&format=interactive",
   sheets_gid="306338094",
   sql_file="count_of_h2_and_h3_sites_grouped_by_server.sql"